Pacific Region Integrated fisheries management plan summary: Intertidal clams – March 1, 2026 to February 28, 2029

 Stock assessment and science - IFMP section 2

 Harvestable wild clam stocks are dependent on recruitment that can vary widely from year to year.
 There is currently no assessment program that measures stock strength on all the beaches that are harvested in the fishery.
 The stock assessment program identifies biomass on specific beaches in the decontamination fishery and the First Nations Communal Commercial fisheries with a goal of determining maximum sustainable harvest rates.
-Few commercial beaches have been assessed on a regular basis with a goal of determining stock dynamics and population characteristics.
-An intertidal clam monitoring program (ICMP) for the south coast of British Columbia is being developed with the first steps of engagement having been initiated in September 2019 for the determination of 2-3 suitable indicator beaches per Clam Management Area.
+An intertidal clam monitoring program (ICMP) for the south coast of British Columbia is being developed and surveys have been ongoing since 2021.
 The main conservation tool in this fishery is the minimum size limit.
-In addition, for commercial fisheries the openings are managed based on comparison of annual catches in each area and the reported catch per unit effort compared to the total catch of the commercial fishery openings.
+In addition, the commercial fishery is limited to specific opening seasons and limited scheduled openings.
+Openings are managed based on analysis of annual catches in each area as well as additional factors described in the Commercial Harvest Plan Appendix 3.

 Economic profile of the fishery - IFMP section 5